 Nenad Jelesijević is a theorist and researcher at the field of contemporary art and interdisciplinary artist in tandem Kitch.
 He focuses on phenomenon of critique in contemporary performance, aestheticisation of resistance, and potentials of disidentification.

-He graduated in Interior Architecture from the Faculty of Applied Arts in Belgrade (1998), took his MA in Video and New Media from the Academy of Fine Arts in Ljubljana with the thesis Art Is a Merchandise Article (2004), and his PhD in Philosophy and Theory of Visual Culture from the Faculty of Humanities in Koper/Capodistria (2012) with thesis Critical Artwork and Symbolic Capital.
+He graduated in Interior Architecture from the Faculty of Applied Arts in (Art University in Belgrade), took his MA in Video and New Media from the Academy of Fine Arts (University of Ljubljana) with the thesis Art Is a Merchandise Article, and his PhD in Philosophy and Theory of Visual Culture from the Faculty of Humanities (University of Primorska) with thesis Critical Artwork and Symbolic Capital.

 He is a guest lecturer at the Department of Cultural Studies of Faculty of Social Sciences at University of Ljubljana.
 He has been a lecturer at Famul Stuart College for Applied Arts in Ljubljana.